Learn how to clean engine oil from cooling system.

 Professional Installers offer the following information on cleaning engine oil from a cooling system in internal combustion engines.
 It might be a good idea to refresh your knowledge on what is a chiller so you can understand how to clean it.

 Occasionally, engine oil and cooling system liquids are allowed to mix while an engine is running.
 In certain situations, cleaning the oil from the system without removing all cooling system components may be successful.

-1. Prepare a mixture of dishwasher detergent and hot water.
+- Prepare a mixture of dishwasher detergent and hot water.
 Use a rate of two ounces (dry measurement) of detergent to one gallon of clean water.
-Make sure to mix enough solution to be able to fill the entire cooling system.
+Also make sure to mix enough solution to be able to fill the entire cooling system.

-Failure to use the appropriate antifreeze or coolant may result in engine component deterioration and result in premature engine failure.
-Mixing incompatible coolants may also provide undesirable cooling system effectiveness and result in failures.
+- Finally failure to use the appropriate antifreeze or coolant may result in engine component deterioration and result in premature engine failure.
+As a result mixing incompatible coolants may also provide undesirable cooling system effectiveness and result in failures.